Neuro-Dynamics/OCTAGON/README.md

 Octagon is divided into two separate parts, the GUI which runs on your browser, and the tournament engine which runs on a console window.

-Once you have python and the necessary python libraries correctly installed in your syste, to run an Octagon tournament you need to follow these steps:
+Once you have python and the necessary python libraries correctly installed in your system, to run an Octagon tournament you need to follow these steps:

 ---
 1. Create your engine JSON configuration files
 2. Create a tournament JSON configuration file
-3. Run the **octagon.py** engine on a console
+3. Run the **octagon.py** engine on a console with the tournament JSON file path as argument
 4. Open the **index.html** GUI in your browser
 ---